amdjadouxx/calc_in_asm/README.md

 I will upgrade it later. :)

-if you don't know how to compile asm, you can use the file compil_calc.
+if you don't know how to compile asm, you can use the file compil_calc as :

-Required:
+./compil_calc

+Prerequisite :

 -nasm